 Following an initial desktop assessment of the potential biodiversity importance of our landholdings globally, we have conducted 19 baseline biodiversity surveys at prioritised sites and more surveys are ongoing.

-Surveys have been completed on our sites at Bristol, Alderley Park and Macclesfield in the UK, Dunkerque in France, Cairo in Egypt, Canóvanas in Puerto Rico, Wuxi and Taizhou in China, Yelahanka and Avishkar in India, Cotia in Brazil, Lomas Verdes in Mexico, Gärtuna and Mölndal in Sweden, Vorsino in Russia and in the US at Newark and Wilmington in Delaware and Waltham and Westborough in Boston.
+Surveys have been completed on our sites at Bristol, Brixham, Alderley Park and Macclesfield in the UK, Dunkerque in France, Wedel in Germany, Cairo in Egypt, Canóvanas in Puerto Rico, Wuxi and Taizhou in China, Yelahanka and Avishkar in India, Cotia in Brazil, Lomas Verdes in Mexico, Gärtuna and Mölndal in Sweden, Vorsino in Russia and in the US at Newark and Wilmington in Delaware and Waltham and Westborough in Boston.
 A wide variety of habitats and species have been recorded, including some rarer species of birds and reptiles, such as Red-backed Shrike (Lanius collurio) and Puerto Rican Bush Anole (Anolis pulchellus).

 One of the sites that has a local BAP is Alderley Park in the UK, a 156 hectare parkland estate, which is managed using traditional methods involving, for example, livestock grazing rather than resorting to grass cutting or the use of herbicides.
 Such practices have encouraged and improved biodiversity and two areas of the site are recognised within the region as Sites of Biological Importance.
 All staff and visitors can also benefit from a series of guided walks and nature enthusiasts contribute to an annual wildlife report.
 The site is seeking further accreditation via the UK Wildlife Trust’s Biodiversity Benchmark.